DuncanSchouten/barber-jekyll/_works/cgph.markdown

 * Differentiating crosshatching from solid colours was difficult for some users with vision impairments.

 #### Third iteration and validation
-With this information, I revised my design to include complete details on each day’s booking availability using only solid, contrasting colours:
+With this information, I revised my design to include complete details on each day’s booking availability using only solid, contrasting colours to ensure accessibility.

+After conducting another round of guerilla testing, **no users reported any of the previously-encountered problems, and all were able to complete the instructed tasks.**

 ![Booking calendar date picker v3](/uploads/CGPH-booking-request_mockup_886x1732-min.png){:width="300"}

-After conducting another round of guerilla testing, **no users reported any of the previously-encountered problems, and all were able to complete the instructed tasks.**

 #### Form interaction tracking with Google Tag Manager and Google Analytics